st7art22/gulp-kit/README.md

     ...
 ```

-You need is to set a config object for each of your projects in projects.js like so
+You need to set a config object for each of your projects in projects.js like so
 ```javascript
 projectName: {
     active: true,